 - Plant a row of longer-lived screening plants (for instance, Colorado blue spruce trees or arborvitae trees) where you want your final "living wall" to reside.

 - Then plant a temporary row of Lombardy poplars behind them (so as not to deprive the longer-lived plants of sunlight).
-The Lombardy poplars will soon be affording some privacy, while you wait for the longer-lived plants to reach maturity.
+The Lombardy poplars will soon be giving your outdoor space some privacy, while you wait for the longer-lived plants to reach maturity.

-- To minimize the spread of the Lombardy poplars' roots, dig a planting trench for them and line its sides with a 40-mil high-impact polyurethane barrier -- as you would do to contain a running bamboo.
+- To minimize the spread of the Lombardy poplars' roots, dig a planting trench for them and line its sides with a 40-millimeter, high-impact polyurethane barrier (as you would do to contain a running bamboo).

 - Before the Lombardy poplar trees begin to deteriorate (and before their root systems become too well established), remove them, letting the longer-lived plants take over the job of screening out prying eyes.